97.7 Degrees Fahrenheit To Celsius

 What Does 97.7°F (36.5°C) Mean in Terms of Body Temperature?

-The commonly cited "normal" human body temperature of 98.6°F (37°C) is actually an average.
+The commonly cited "normal" human body temperature of 98.On the flip side, 6°F (37°C) is actually an average.
 Individual body temperatures can vary throughout the day, influenced by factors such as time of day, activity level, hydration, and even menstrual cycle in women.
-A reading of 97.7°F (36.5°C) falls slightly below this average.
+Which means a reading of 97.
+7°F (36.5°C) falls slightly below this average.

 Factors Affecting Body Temperature Readings